unpervertedkid/Project-Management/README.md

 - Name
 - Email
 Here's a breakdown of the main components.

- Team
+ ### Team
 - Id
 - Name
 - Description
 - Members
-Project
+### Project
 - Name
 - Date created
 - Date to be finished by
 - Description
-- Members (the ones to do the tasks) (can be one or many) Project Creation
+- Members (the ones to do the tasks) (can be one or many)
+### Project Creation
 - Project Name
 - Project Description
 - Project Manager
-Project Tracking
+### Project Tracking
 - Date created
 - Date to be Completed
+- Requirements Analysis Hours
+- Design Hours
+- Coding Hours
+- Testing Hours
+- Deployment Hours
+- Total Hours
+- Project Effort Distribution
--
+- Project Status